Fine Art

 Species: Coregonus fera

-Coregonus fera, commonly called the true fera is a presumed extinct freshwater fish from Lake Geneva in Switzerland and France.
+Coregonus fera, commonly called the true fera, is a presumed extinct freshwater fish from Lake Geneva in Switzerland and France.

 Description

-The status of the fera is disputed.
-In 1950 Emile Dottrens described Coregonus fera as both native to Lake Geneva and Lake Constance.
+The identity of the fera is disputed.
+In 1950, Emile Dottrens described Coregonus fera as native to both Lake Geneva and Lake Constance.
 The coregonines from Lake Constance were named Sandfelchen.
-In 1997 Maurice Kottelat made a revision and used the name Coregonus fera for the fera and Coregonus arenicolus for the Sandfelchen.
+In 1997, Maurice Kottelat made a revision and used the name Coregonus fera for the Geneva fera and Coregonus arenicolus for theSandfelchen.
+The common name fera is still also used for fish that continue to live in Lake Geneva, but it now refers to the introduced Coregonus palaea.[2]

 Biology